Superradiant Phase is a Finite Size Effect in Two-photon Processes

-{\it Spectral collapse in bosonic phase space---} The disappearance of the superradiant phase in the thermodynamic limit calls for an alternative classical description of the two-photon Dicke model.
-We therefore consider a second mean-field construction based on Glauber coherent states for the bosonic mode, which provides a natural consistent classical limit as $j\to\infty$.
+{\it Spectral collapse in bosonic phase space---} Despite the fact that the superradiant phase does not survive in the thermodynamic limit of the two-photon Dicke model, the classical signature of the spectral collapse can be identified in the same limit.
+In the limit $j\to\infty$, the term $1/(2j)$ disappears in Eq.~\eqref{eq:ClassicalDickeVacuum} and a new Hamiltonian, which is independent of the number of atoms $j=\mathcal{N}/2$, can be defined as